CasparCG HTML Template Guide

 Using GSAP

 We will be explaining how to use each component of GSAP used in this project but, there is much more that will will not cover.
-If you want a more thorough introduction to GSAP, we would recommend the Getting Started page on GreenSock's website.
-For a more in depth look into animations and timelines, we would recommend Sequence Like a Pro also on GreenSock's Website.
+If you want a more thorough introduction to GSAP, we would recommend the page on GreenSock's website.
+For a more in depth look into animations and timelines, we would recommend also on GreenSock's Website.

 The basic animations, or tweens, in GSAP follow a consistent pattern.
 They begin with the target or element being animated.
 Next is an object of properties that need to be animated on the element.
 The properties' values are the starting point or result of the animation.